hanabiiii/lightning-folder/README.md

 `select`

 The event fired when a folder is selected.
-The change event returns the following parameter.
+The event returns the following parameter.
 | Parameter | Type | Description |
 | ----------------- | ----------- | ------------------------------------------------- |
 | `folderId` | `string` | The Content Folder Id of the selected folder. |